Art Crossing Borders e.V.

 Theater Manager, Intendant

 Thank you for your interest in Art Crossing Borders e.V.!

 Art Crossing Borders e.V. is a registered non-profit association and acts without any profit intentions.
 It was founded to support and connect outstanding artists to create a strong community of creators and their supporters seeking first-hand solutions to the challenges young talents face today.

 The goal is to find a new generation of artists and to align the funding structures accordingly in order to support them

 in an unbureaucratic and concrete way where that is really needed.
-We want to believe in them as people; trust them and help them to implement unusual, new concepts and to stand with them in a time of digitised society and global competition.
+We want to believe in them as people; trust them and help them implement unusual, new concepts and survive with them in an era of digitalized society and global competition.

 We work together with the artists on new laboratories, utilisation systems, and exciting formats that have the potential to radiate back into the art world in order to inspire and move others.
 I lay particular importance on international encounters, mutual inspiration, and joint discussion about the future of art.
 A new generation of artists

 should be able to assume their role in society being self-confident and feeling protected, and develop their full potential with newly acquired skills.
 Because we need their ideas, visions, and alternative perspectives today more than ever!